Fix Edge Filter

 and entity_type_b columns.
 The fix ensures that the resolution macros filter

-on these fields during the recursive graph traversal.
+on these fields during graph traversal.

 Validation